erikeldridge/app-quality-cookbook/preface.md

 I call this a "cookbook" because it focuses on a set of verifiable outcomes, like the recipes in a cookbook.

+I hope this book helps more developers ship code with confidence.

 ## Biases

 This book biases toward accommodating inexperienced developers, developing applications, cutting scope over quality, holding systems responsible, collaborating, iterating, and having fun.